-Then we had it where you contacted the receptionist and tried to break through to the hiring person and there job was to block everyone and protect the hiring person privacy at all costs.
+Then we had it where you contacted the receptionist and tried to break through to the hiring person and their job was to block everyone and protect the hiring person’s privacy at all costs.

 So how do you break through all these roadblocks?

 LinkedIn is the jobseekers dreams come true!
-If used correctly you can find out who the hiring person is, what their background is, what type of people they currently have on board and can determine where you skills could help them and if your skills are weak where else you could potentially be hired based on where the current staff previously worked.
-LinkedIn is a massive rolodex that enables your to connect with people in the organizations and gain a further understanding of what the firm requires.
+If used correctly you can find out who the hiring person is, what their background is, what type of people they currently have on board and can determine where your skills could help them and if your skills are weak where else you could potentially be hired based on where the current staff previously worked.
+LinkedIn is a massive Rolodex that enables you to connect with people in the organizations and gain a further understanding of what the firm requires.

-LinkedIn is only one piece of the job search puzzle, having a professional resume, a network and the confidence to reach out and let people know you are working you will be surprised the response and where help in your job search comes from.
+LinkedIn is only one piece of the job search puzzle.
+Having a professional resume, a network and the confidence to reach out and let people know you are working you will be surprised by the response and where help in your job search comes from.